Use a services registry in a Python application

 Example service usage

-In order to demonstrate several aspects of the services registry usage, we will create a script and a helper module with a utility function.
+To demonstrate several aspects of the services registry usage, we will create a script and a helper module with a utility function.

 The helper module utility function gets the MyService handler and calls the use method: